shangtai/githubcausalsvm/readme.md

 *  the third input, X_train, is the feature matrix for training data set.
 Each row is a sample and each column represents a feature.
 *  the fourth input, X_test, is the feature matrix for the test data set.
 Each row is a sample and each column represents a feature.
 *  the fifth input, rnd_train, is the radon-nikodym derivative for the training data.
 One possible algorithm to obtain this is unconstrained Least-Squares Importance Fitting (uLSIF) which is included in densratio package in R software.
-*  the sisth input is the kernel used.
+*  the sixth input is the kernel used.
 Examples are included in the example file to illustrate how can one construct the kernel object.
 *  the seventh input is gamma.
 This is a parameter in the causal SVM method which regularize the objective function. caulsalsvm_predict <- function(treatment_vector_train, y_obs_train, X_train, X_test, rnd_train, kernelused, gamma, filename = "", print_option = FALSE){